dc-aichara/google-products-with-python/README.md

 ```

-### 2. Extracting data from google cloud sql database as pandas dataframe
+### 2. Extracting data from google cloud sql database as pandas DataFrame
 ```text
 $ cd google-products-with-python
 # Replace credentials and database server details with your credentials and database server details in csql.py.